andresteingress/andresteingress.github.io/_posts/2015-08-21-grails-gpars-and-hibernate.md

 type: post
 published: true
 ---
-The [GPars library](https://github.com/GPars/GPars) is a great way to add concurrency to your Groovy code.
+The [GPars library](https://github.com/GPars/GPars) is a great way to add concurrency supporting constructs to your Groovy code.
 It equips Groovy projects with powerful concurrency concepts like _parallel collections_, _map reduce_ operations, _actors_  and _dataflow variables_.

 ### Adding the GPars dependency